 Senator Norris also raised the family relationships Bill, as well as other matters, but as he is not here I do not see why we should expend time responding to his contribution.
 Senator Lawlor raised the very important matter of the language school.
 We all really feel for those individuals and teachers who have been affected by this.
 As Deputy Humphreys mentioned, there is a Bill coming to the House tomorrow - the Qualifications and Quality Assurance (Education and Training) (Amendment) Bill 2018 - and four Senators have tabled amendments that specifically deal with this matter.
 It is very timely, although the events are unfortunate.
 Perhaps the Senator will contribute to the debate on the Bill tomorrow.

 Senator Murnane O'Connor raised the matter of housing and rural Ireland.
 She is not here but I will briefly respond in saying that the Government has made unprecedented investment in rural Ireland.
 We must acknowledge that some of the indicators show improvements with respect to people locating in towns.
 However, if we managed to reverse urbanisation as a phenomenon, we would be the first country in the world to do so.
 We are trying very hard but it is very challenging.
 A week ago, the first recipients of the Government's ten-year €1 billion rural regeneration and development scheme were announced.
-These were towns and villages with under 10,000 people.
+These were towns and villages with fewer than 10,000 people.
 There has been a significant increase in Government investment in towns and villages, especially in the past three years.
 It is starting to bear fruit.
 That is as far as I will go to respond as the Senator who raised the matter is not here.

 Senator Boyhan spoke about rough sleepers and I have addressed that matter.
 Senator Maria Byrne mentioned a positive story-----